-- a) The attempt must be timed from moment of release from the hand of the competitor or his helper to either: - b) the model aircraft first touches the ground - c) or the model aircraft first touches any object in contact with the ground - d) or completion of the Group's Working Time - e) It is not permitted to catch a model glider for a landing, all flights must conclude with a ground landing.
+- a) The attempt must be timed from moment of release from the hand of the competitor or his helper to either: - b) the model aircraft first touches the ground - c) or the model aircraft first touches any object in contact with the ground.
+The flight time stops when the model touches an object outside the Pilot Area.
+The location where the model lands determines whether the plane has landed inside or outside the Pilot Area (in case of touch and land) - d) or completion of the Group's Working Time - e) It is not permitted to catch a model glider for a landing, all flights must conclude with a ground landing.
 This includes the landings between flights as well as the final landing of the last flight of the task - f) Only whole seconds count.
-Tenths of seconds are not rounded - g) At the end of each task the model glider must land within the Pilot Area boundary - h) Landing outside the Pilot Area but within the flying field results in a 10 points penalty per landing - i) No points are deducted for flying over the maximum flight time or past the end of the working time - j) Overfly the landing window will result in a 100 point penalty for the flight score - k) If any part of the model glider is inside a boundary, it is considered to have landed inside the boundary - I) For all tasks a 15 second landing window will begin at the end of the working time
+Tenths of seconds are not rounded - g) At the end of each task the model glider must land within the Pilot Area boundary - h) Landing outside the Pilot Area but within the flying field results in a 10 points penalty per landing

+- No points are deducted for flying over the maximum flight time or past the end of the working time - j) Overfly the landing window will result in a 100 point penalty for the flight score - k) If any part of the model glider is inside a boundary, it is considered to have landed inside the boundary. - I) For all tasks a 15 second landing window will begin at the end of the working time